idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 ## Solving the problem without uncertain parameters

-The first step towards creating a surrogate model is the generation of a full-order model which can solve [problem] without uncertain parameters.
+The first step towards creating a surrogate model is the generation of a full-order model which can solve [problem] fixed parameter combination.
 The complete input file for this case is presented in [sub_app].

 !listing surrogates/polynomial_regression/sub.i id=sub_app